About Ishan Vengurlekar

 Biography

-I am a doctoral candidate in School Psychology at the University of Wisconsin-Madison, specializing in research on child and adolescent mental health.
-With a strong academic foundation in evidence-based research approaches, I am dedicated to understanding and addressing the unique psychological needs of young people in educational settings.
+Ishan is a doctoral candidate in School Psychology at the University of Wisconsin-Madison, specializing in research on child and adolescent mental health.
+At the University of Wisconsin-Madison, he has been fortunate to participate in a variety of research and practice opportunities that span schools, districts, juvenile detention centers, and clinics.
+These diverse placements have afforded him a strong focus on evidence-based approaches to understanding and addressing the unique psychological needs of youth across various settings.

 Education & Experience